 #3 – Comparable Company Analysis Model

 A comparable company analysis (CCA) is a process used to evaluate the value of a firm using the metrics of other businesses of similar size in the same industry.
-It operates under the assumption that similar companies will have similar valuation multiples, such as the EV/EBITDA.
-Subsequently, investors are able to compare a particular company to its competitors on a relative basis.
+It operates under the assumption that similar companies will have similar valuation multiples, such as the EV/EBITDAEV/EBITDAEV to EBITDA is the ratio between enterprise value and earnings before interest, taxes, depreciation, and amortization that helps the investor in the valuation of the company at a very subtle level by allowing the investor to compare a specific company to the peer company in the industry as a whole, or other comparative industries..
+Subsequently, investors can compare a particular company to its competitors on a relative basis.

 Broadly the selection criteria for comparable companies can be bifurcated as follows:

 The most integral multiples which are considered for comparative analysis are:

 - PE Valuation MultiplePE Valuation MultipleThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
 It is calculated as the proportion of the current price per share to the earnings per share. , also known as “Price Multiple” or “Earnings Multiple,” is calculated as :

 - Price per share / Earnings Per ShareEarnings Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
 It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
 The higher the earnings per share (EPS), the more profitable the company is.
 OR Market Capitalization / Net Income